Hegra: Recent developments

-In 1962, examples of many inscriptions were discovered and renewed the archaeological assessment of Hijr (Mada’in Salih) by Winnett and Reed.
+In 1962, examples of many inscriptions were discovered and renewed the archaeological assessment of Hijr (Madaʾin Salih) by Winnett and Reed.
 Although the Al-Hijr site was proclaimed as an archaeological treasure in the early 1970s, few investigations had been conducted since.
-Mirdad had lived here for a short time and wrote notices about the region since 1977.
-Healey studied here in 1985 and wrote a book about the inscriptions of Hijr (Mada’in Salih) in 1993.
+Healey studied here in 1985 and wrote a book about the inscriptions of Hijr (Madaʾin Salih) in 1993.

 The prohibition on the veneration of objects/artifacts has resulted in minimal archaeological activities.
 These conservative measures started to ease up beginning in 2000, when Saudi Arabia invited expeditions to carry out archaeological explorations as part of the government's push to promote cultural heritage protection and tourism.
 The archaeological site was proclaimed as a UNESCO World Heritage Site in 2008.
 More recent archaeological studies of the area have been made as part of efforts to document and preserve the heritage sites prior to opening the area to more tourism.

 Architecture

-The archaeological vestiges of Mada'in Salih are often compared with those of Petra (above), the Nabataean capital situated 500 km north-west of Mada'in Salih.
+Qaṣr al-Farīd (قَصْر ٱلْفَرِيْد) in Mada'in Salih is the largest tomb at the archaeological site.
+The archaeological vestiges of Mada'in Salih (above) are related to those of Petra (below), the Nabataean capital situated 500 km north-west of Mada'in Salih.

-Qaṣr al-Farīd (قَصْر ٱلْفَرِيْد, lit. 'the Lonely Castle') is the largest tomb at the archaeological site.